|

 I was distracted.
 Paying too much attention to other things."

-"To me
+"To me."

-"Oh, melmenya, I did not mean that
+"Oh, melmenya, I did not mean that, I just...
+I feel I let

-"No you did not!
+"No, you did not!
 You rescued meboth times.
 Besides,"

 she whispered in his ear, "I would far rather have a lover

 than a bodyguard.
-Especially at the moment
+Especially at the moment..."
+She slipped

 her hand under his night-shirt and stroked him encouragingly.